jethornton/flexgui/docs/source/probe.rst

 	│   └── xplus.ngc
 	└── tool.tbl

+In your subroutine you can use user parameters instead of using HAL pins.
+See the :doc:`parameters` section.

 The subroutine is a normal LinuxCNC subroutine.
 The magic is how you get the values from HAL pins with `#<_hal[pin_name]>` where pin_name is the actual